roguevasquez/SQL/README.md

-# Rogue's SQL Portfolio: Bookstore, Fortune 500, & Climate Conference Analyses
+# Rogue's SQL Portfolio: Multi-Dataset Analytics

 Welcome to my SQL portfolio!
-This code repository showcases SQL queries I've written using three fictional but realistic datasets: a bookstore, a collection of Fortune 500 companies, and a climate research conference.
-Each project demonstrates my ability to extract insights through filtering, aggregation, joins, and categorization techniques.
+This repository showcases query projects built on realistic datasets, including a bookstore, Fortune 500 companies, a climate conference, and customer sales records.
+Each project demonstrates core SQL techniques like filtering, aggregation, joins, and subqueries to extract meaningful insights.

 ---

 ## 📚 Bookstore Database Project

-This dataset simulates a small bookstore with:
-- 50 unique book entries
+Simulates a small bookstore with 50 book entries and tracks genre, pricing, stock, and ratings.
-- Data on **title, genre, price, stock quantity**, and **average rating**

-**Skills Demonstrated:**
-- Filtering by price and genre
-- Aggregating data (e.g., average and max prices)
-- Answering practical business questions with SQL

-**Sample SQL Queries Included:**
+**Highlights:**
-- 🧾 Ordered books by price
+- Filtered and ranked books by genre and price
-- 📊 Calculated statistics like average and max book prices
+- Calculated average and max prices per category
-- 🔍 Queried genre-specific data (e.g., max price in *Fantasy*)
-- ❓ Answered stock-related questions like “How many Romance books are in stock?”
+- Queried inventory levels for business decisions

 ---

 ## 💼 Fortune 500 Companies Project

-This dataset contains attributes for major U.S. companies across various industries:
-- Fields include **revenue, employees, healthcare benefits, PTO**, and **average tenure**

-**Skills Demonstrated:**
-- Logical filtering using `WHERE` with `AND`, `OR`, and `IN`
-- Revenue-per-employee calculations using aliases
-- Categorizing employee tenure using `CASE` statements
-- Industry-level revenue analysis with `GROUP BY` and `HAVING`

-**Sample SQL Queries Included:**
+Analyzes major U.S. companies by industry, benefits, and employee tenure.

+**Highlights:**
-- 🏥 Found companies with healthcare and generous paid time off
+- Filtered companies by benefits and time off
-- 💰 Calculated revenue per employee across all companies
+- Calculated revenue per employee
-- 🧠 Grouped companies by employee tenure category (e.g., High vs. Low Tenure)
-- 🏭 Compared industry averages to uncover high-performing sectors
+- Used `CASE` and `HAVING` for performance segmentation

 ---

 ## 🌎 Climate Conference Project

-This dataset focuses on VIP attendees at a climate research conference, along with their event participation, hotel bookings, and RSVP statuses.

-**Skills Demonstrated:**
-- Joining data across multiple tables using `LEFT JOIN`, `INNER JOIN`, and `SELF JOIN`
-- Filtering on BIT fields (e.g., RSVP responses)
-- Using subqueries and multi-level logic to identify hotel booking trends

-**Sample SQL Queries Included:**
+Covers VIP attendees, event schedules, hotel reservations, and feedback loops for a climate conference.

+**Highlights:**
-- 📋 Matched VIPs to their events and hotels
+- Connected attendees to events and hotels using joins
-- 🔄 Tracked who each VIP is providing feedback to
+- Mapped peer feedback with a self-join
-- ✅ Analyzed RSVP patterns for welcome and dinner events
+- Analyzed RSVP responses and hotel booking trends
-- 🏨 Identified the hotel with the highest number of reservations

 ---

+## 🧾 Customer & Order Analytics Project
+Tracks order activity across January and February using a sales database.

+**Highlights:**
+- Counted total and iPhone-specific orders
+- Joined customer and sales data to track purchases
+- Calculated product-level revenue and location-based sales

+---

 ## 🛠️ Technologies Used

 - **SQL** (PostgreSQL-style syntax)
-- **Markdown** (for styling this README)
+- **Markdown** (for documentation)

 ---